-Facilities: In April 2009, the School signed a lease for a facility that was occupied beginning with the 2010-2011 school year.
-Terms of the lease agreement require equal monthly installments of one-twelfth (1/12) of the base rent.
-The base rent will increase annually by a specified amount for the next twenty-five (25) years which has been predetermined in the lease agreement.
-In July, 2013, a second amendment was executed revising the base rent starting in 2014 through the term of the lease.
-The base rent will be based on the School achieving the following; (a) obtain and retain a charter from the Palm Beach County School Board for a term of at least fifteen years, (b) achieve at least a "B" grade on the FCAT (or an equivalent grade or score on any subsequent academic proficiency evaluation of charter schools implemented by the Florida Department of Education and the Palm Beach County School Board) for the previous School Year ("Academic Proficiency"), and (c) an enrollment of 98% of the maximum enrollment permitted under the charter contract with the Palm Beach County School Board or 980 or more charter school students, whichever is greater.
+In April 2009, the School entered into a lease agreement for a facility beginning with the 2010-2011 school year.
+Terms of the agreement require equal monthly installments of one-twelfth (1/12) of the base rent, subject to annual increases for the next twenty-five (25) years.
+In July, 2013, an amendment was executed revising the base rent starting in 2014 through the term of the lease.
+The base rent will be based on the School achieving the following; (a) obtain and retain a charter from the Palm Beach County School Board for a term of at least fifteen years, (b) achieve at least a "B" grade on the FCAT (or an equivalent grade or score on any subsequent academic proficiency evaluation of charter schools implemented by the Florida Department of Education and the Palm Beach County School Board or 980 or more charter school students, whichever is greater.
 The amendment provides two base lease fee schedules in which the School will receive a reduced annual lease fee for meeting the above standards.
-Current year facility use fee expense totaled approximately \$ 1,611,000.
-The current charter agreement expires in June 30, 2029 and the future base rents are only reported through that date.
-The future base rents under the term of the lease have been calculated on the higher lease fees for conservatisms and are as follows:
+The lease agreement qualifies as other than short-term leases under GASB 87 and; therefore, has been recorded at the present value of the future minimum lease payments as of the implementation date of July 1, 2020.
+During the year ended June 30, 2022, the School paid approximately \$ 1,647,000 under this lease agreement.